SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 # Awesome Abductive Learning [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 An **awesome** list for abductive learning, a machine learning methodology that combines neural perception with logical reasoning.
 The concept "abduction" is borrowed from cognitive psychology and can be interpretted as a mental process that try to find an interpretion to make observation fact consistent with background knowledge.
-We believe that integrating data-driven methodology with knowledge-driven methodology is a potential way towards our final goal: artificial general intelligence with human-level intelligence.
+We believe that integrating data-driven methodology with knowledge-driven methodology is a potential way towards our final goal: artificial general intelligence which has the capacity to human-level tasks.

 ## Books
 * [Abductive Reasoning](https://www.springer.com/gp/book/9781402039065) ***Springer***, 2006.